 Lahaina is the "Waikiki" of Maui, centered around tourism.

-The “Valley Isle” of Maui is the second-largest island in the Hawaiian chain.
-This island is great for adventure seekers especially nature lovers.
-From the peaks of Haleakala to the famous Front Street of Lahaina, you’ll find living on Maui a very relaxed place with an abundance of outdoor activities to energize your lifestyle.
-Read More
+The "Valley Isle" of Maui, the second-largest island in Hawaii, is divided into six main regions: West Maui, South Maui, Central Maui, East Maui, Upcountry, and North Shore.
+Additionally, the islands of Lanai and Molokai are considered districts of Maui County.
+The island of Maui is great for adventure seekers especially nature lovers.
+From the peaks of Haleakala to the beautiful master-planned community of Wailea, you’ll find living on Maui a very relaxed place with an abundance of outdoor activities to energize your lifestyle.

 By providing a glimpse of the different neighborhoods on Maui, you can see that your options are wide open when it comes to finding a place to live on the island.
 Your decision depends on a variety of factors.
 Whether you want to live closer to work or the beaches, or in cooler temperature areas, there’s definitely somewhere suitable for your living needs on the island of Maui.